15 Jan Fasting Health Benefits – Should You Fast?

 Fasting also showed an increased production of BDNF (brain derived neurotrophic factor), which increases the resistance of neurons becoming dysfunctional.This ultimately protects us from neurodegenerative diseases.

-Should you fast?
+Should you Be fasting?

 Fasting for long periods of time isn’t for everyone.
 I do believe we should always aim for an overnight fast, so after you eat dinner that would be your final meal of the day and wake up and eat breakfast 12-13 hours later.

 For some people, especially women and our hormones, it’s best just to fast a couple times throughout the week.
-Fasting for long periods of times every single day can make our hormones a little wonky or thrown out of wack, so to prevent that dial back the amount of days that you fast.
+Doing it for long periods of times every single day can make our hormones a little wonky or thrown out of wack, so to prevent that dial back the amount of days that you fast.

-Fasting isn’t recommended for women who are nursing or pregnant either.
+It’s also NOT recommended for women who are nursing or pregnant either.
 If you’re wanting to fast for longer periods of time and have a health condition, always check with your doctor.